LBF38/LBF38.github.io/src/content/cv/work_experiences/ecrin_internship.en.md

 **{title} at [ECRIN SYSTEMS](https://ecrin.com)**

-Production of on-board systems and computers used in submarines, boats and helicopters.
+This company makes embedded computers and industrial systems used in submarines, boats and helicopters.

+I took part in:

-- Assembly and wiring of electronic components
+- Assembling and wiring electronic components
 - Installation of motherboards and integrated screens

+It was instructive and rewarding.